Witiko/scm-at-arqmath3/paper/presentation.md

 In our experiments, we also used two different types of language models:

 1. We trained shallow `word2vec` language models [@mikolov2013distributed] on
-   our text + LaTeX, text, LaTeX, and Tangent-L datasets.
+    all our datasets.

     A technique known as *constrained positional weighting* has been shown to improve the performance of `word2vec` models on analogical reasoning and causal language modeling [@novotny2022when].
 To evaluate the impact of constrained positional weighting on math information retrieval, we trained `word2vec` models both with and without constrained positional weighting for every dataset.

-Deep transformer models
+2. We also trained deep transformer language models.

-:   To model text, we used a pre-trained `roberta-base` model [@liu2019roberta].
+    To model text, we used a pre-trained `roberta-base` model [@liu2019roberta].

     To model text and math in the LaTeX format, we replaced the tokenizer of `roberta-base` with our text + LaTeX tokenizer, we randomly initialized